 The Right Time of Day for Counting

-2. Evening Hours: Many mothers report more noticeable movements in the evening when they’re relaxed and the baby may be more active.
+- Evening Hours: Many mothers notice more movement in the evening, when they’re relaxed and the baby tends to be more active.

-3. When You’re Still: Picking a time when you can sit or lie down comfortably can help you focus and accurately count the movements.
+- When You’re Still: Choosing a time when you can sit or lie down comfortably helps you focus and count movements accurately.

 How to Accurately Count Kicks

-Begin by choosing a quiet time when you can focus without distractions.
+Start by choosing a quiet time when you can focus without distractions.
 Find a comfortable position, preferably lying on your side, as this can encourage more movement.
-Use a notebook or an app to record each kick, ensuring you count only distinct movements.
+Use a notebook or an app to record each kick, counting only distinct movements.

-You should aim to count kicks over a specific period, typically one to two hours.
-If you don’t feel at least ten movements in that time frame, try again later or change positions.
+Count kicks over a specific period, typically one to two hours.
+If you don’t feel at least ten movements in that window, try again later or change positions.
+Count the Kicks, a nonprofit focused on fetal movement awareness, offers free resources and a tracking app that many parents find helpful.

 What Constitutes a Kick or Movement

-Understanding what constitutes a kick or movement is essential for monitoring your baby’s health.
+Knowing what counts as a kick or movement is key to monitoring your baby’s health.

 Types of Fetal Movements

-1. Kicks: These are strong, purposeful movements, often felt as a jab or thud, indicating active periods.
+- Kicks: Strong, purposeful movements, often felt as a jab or thud, indicating active periods.

-2. Rolls: You might feel your baby shifting or rolling, which can feel like a wave or a gentle push across your abdomen.
+- Rolls: A shifting or rolling sensation, which can feel like a wave or a gentle push across your abdomen.

-3. Twists and Turns: These are less forceful than kicks but can include smaller, more subtle movements as your baby changes position.
+- Twists and Turns: Less forceful than kicks, these smaller, more subtle movements happen as your baby changes position.

-Being aware of these types will help you establish a baseline for your baby’s activity levels and detect any changes that may require attention.
+Knowing these types helps you build a baseline for your baby’s activity and catch any changes that may need attention.

 Normal Movement Patterns

-Typically, you should expect a range of movements, including kicks, rolls, and stretches.
-Kicks are often sharp and distinct, while rolls may feel like a wave across your abdomen.
+Normal movements include kicks, rolls, and stretches.
+Kicks tend to feel sharp and distinct, while rolls may feel like a wave across your abdomen.

-It’s normal for fetal activity to vary throughout the day, with periods of increased movement often after meals.
-Remember, movements may decrease as your pregnancy progresses due to limited space.
+Fetal activity naturally varies throughout the day, with periods of increased movement often following meals.
+Movement may also decrease as your pregnancy progresses simply because there’s less space.

-Generally, you should feel at least ten movements within two hours during the third trimester.
-If you notice a significant decrease in activity or changes in patterns, contact your healthcare provider promptly.
+During the third trimester, you should feel at least ten movements within two hours.
+If you notice a significant decrease in activity or a change in patterns, contact your healthcare provider promptly.
+Early assessment gives you reassurance and helps protect your baby’s well-being.

 Ideal Number of Kicks to Expect

-1. Daily Counts: Aim for at least 10 kicks within a two-hour period, particularly in the third trimester.
+- Daily Counts: Aim for at least 10 kicks within a two-hour period, especially in the third trimester.

-3. Timing: Kicks may be more pronounced after meals or when you’re resting, so pay attention during these times.
+- Timing: Kicks are often more noticeable after meals or during rest, so pay attention during those times.

 Creating a Comfortable Environment for Counting